BAMWelDX/weldx/doc/welding-processes.md

       type: object
   required: [base_process,manufacturer,power_source,parameters]
 ```
-The properties `base_process`, `manufacturer` and `power_source` are general metadata fields that must be provided to identify the process.
-For now these are basic string entries but will be defined more explicitly in later `weldx` iterations.
+The properties `base_process`, `manufacturer`, and `power_source` are general metadata fields that must be provided to identify the process.
+For now, these are basic string entries but will be defined more explicitly in later `weldx` iterations.
 The `meta` properties is an optional field that can hold additional metadata if required.

 ## power source parameters